Resonite-Community-Projects/community_events.resonite/README.md

 ## Apollo bot

+**Depreciation notice:** No community is using this bot, the support would be dropped but would be readded if needed.

 The Apollo bot is a special case since this bot doesn't support a 'location' field this one must be added in the description in the following format: `Location: <event location>`.
 For a correct detection this field should be on his own line.
 Don't forget to put a carriage return if you add test after and put a space before the `L`.